dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Don't confuse:
 * `Exchanger<T>` - exchange object of type T between 2 threads (you can create pipeline between threads and transfer data to and fro)
 * `Semaphore` - can acquire and release locks.
 Once all lock acquired all thread waiting to get lock.
 Once you release some, other waiting threads proceeds.
 If you release locks they are added.
 So if you created semaphore with 10 locks, acquired 5, and then released 10 => you have 15 now.
-* `CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken and they all proceed further.
+* `CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken, and they all proceed further.
 If at least of threads is broken(or was interrupted) nobody will proceed.
-* `CountDownLatch` - similar to barrier, yet for barrier you specify number of threads that it waits to finish, then all threads releases, but here - you specify number of latches, that you countdown, and then all threads are released you don't need to wait until threads reach some point, you can countdown on any algo, but once you countdown to 0, all your threads proceed further
+* `CountDownLatch` - similar to barrier, yet for barrier you specify number of threads that it waits to finish, then all threads releases, but here - you specify number of latches, that you count down, and then all threads are released you don't need to wait until threads reach some point, you can count down on any algo, but once you count down to 0, all your threads proceed further
 ```java
 import java.util.concurrent.*;